hapify/hapify/docs/concepts/models.md

 - **Multiple** : This field will contain not a single value but a list of value or references

 - **Embedded** : ability to automatically "join" data from a linked entity.
 (Ex: When you get a user's details, you may want to get his avatar at the same time).
+This can be used to embed forms as well.

 - **Searchable** : ability to search for entities based on this field.